georgeCherry02/Componentised-Website/README.md

 # Componentised-Website
- Trying to implement OOP to create a componentised website
+ Trying to use OOP to create a basic framework for PHP website building